crate/crate-docs/DEVELOP.rst

 Travis CI is `configured`_ to run ``make check`` from the ``docs`` directory.
 Please do not merge pull requests until the tests pass.

-`Read the Docs`_ automatically deploys the documentation whenever a configured branch is updated.
+`Read the Docs`_ (RTD) automatically deploys the documentation whenever a configured branch is updated.

-If you want to make changes to the Read The Docs configuration (e.g., to activate or deactivate a supported release version), please contact the `@crate/docs`_ team.
+If you want to make changes to the RTD configuration (e.g., to activate or deactivate a release version), please contact the `@crate/docs`_ team.

 Preparing a release